Social Security

 The Belgian social security system for employees covers:

 In the scheme for employees, both employees and employers have to pay contributions to the National Social Security Office (RSZ – ONSS).
-The employer’s contributions amount to approximately 27% for white-collar employees and around 33% for blue-collar employees (percentages valid for 2020).
+In general, the employer’s contributions amount to approximately 27% for white-collar employees and around 33% for blue-collar employees (percentages valid for 2026).
 The employee’s contributions are fixed at 13,07% and are deducted from his/her gross salary.
+On top of this, employees will have to pay income tax, which the employers need to withhold from the salary.
+This means that most employees will only receive 45-50% of their gross wage as net.

 Healthcare and Insurances